i3-fbk/LLM-PE_Terms_and_Conditions_Contracts/README.md

 # LLM-PE_ in Legal terms and Conditions Contracts
-Annotation and Classification of Relevant Clauses in Terms-and-Conditions Contracts

 This repository contains a corpus of annotated contract clauses, specifically terms and conditions, which can be utilised for fine-tuning language models (LLMs) and testing prompt engineering approaches.
 The corpus has been accepted for presentation at the LREC COLING Conference 2024.